Last Updated: Dec 20, 2018 Views: 20570

 What is hoopla?

-Hoopla is a digital streaming service for library users to access eBooks, eAudiobooks, music, movies, and TV shows using portable devices like smartphones and tablets, as well as computers and hoopla Viewing/Listening Stations at the Main Library.
+Hoopla is a digital streaming service for library users to access eBooks, eAudiobooks, music, movies, and TV shows using portable devices like smartphones and tablets.

 What do I need?